 Adobe Spark Post is part of the Adobe family and is the best alternatives to Canva.
 Unlike Adobe Photoshop, the Adobe Spark Post is much easy to use.
-Even offers resize of images in the free version, unlike Canva.
+It even offers to resize images in the free version, unlike Canva.
 It offers user-friendly mobile as well as a desktop tool to create visually stunning graphics.

 What you need to do is search a template, change text or images, and design is ready.
-Users can create photo collage, banners, flyers, and social posts.
-Besides, users can resize images for distinct social media post too.
+Users can create photo collages, banners, flyers, and social posts.
+Besides, users can resize images for distinct social media posts too.

 You can use Adobe Spark Post for free or subscribe to a premium version for more features.
 Still, when we compare the features of Canva to Spark, they lag some in the free version.
 Like I wasn’t able to keep my uploaded images.